isomerpages/ttsh-chi/_our-events/CHI Masterclass.md

 description: ""
 ---
 # CHI MASTERCLASS
-<div>The annual CHI conferences aim to encourage thought leadership by bringing together world-class thought leaders.
-These conferences also serve as platforms to actively build mindshare in healthcare transformation.</div>
+<div><p style="font-size:1.25em">The annual CHI conferences aim to encourage thought leadership by bringing together world-class thought leaders.
+These conferences also serve as platforms to actively build mindshare in healthcare transformation.</p></div>

 <h2 id="a">Upcoming Masterclass</h2>